- Didactic lectures and clinical conferences

 The urology program at Wake Forest Baptist Medical Center is structured to provide an increasing level of experience throughout the years of clinical urology training.Year 3: Adult Urology

-Residents rotate on both of the two adult urology services at Wake Forest Baptist Medical Center.Year 4: Pediatric Urology and Urology Subspecialties
+Residents rotate on the two main adult urology services at Wake Forest Baptist Medical Center as well as the urology service at local Veterans Health Administration.Year 4: Pediatric Urology, Female Pelvic Health, Community Urology, Consult Service

 The chief resident is in charge of the urology outpatient clinic and has supervision over all inpatient adult urologic patients on his or her service.For a full detailed description of rotations please download our Urology Residency Curriculum Overview Guide.